NornLogic/Children_of_Loki/README.md

 still under construction (i am only one person). feedback appreciated.

 places to expand to in other repos:
--WGS
+- WGS
--WES
+- WES
--Proteomics
+- Proteomics
--Supervised Learning
+- Supervised Learning
--Unsupervised Learning
+- Unsupervised Learning